During the fast-moving consideration phase, buyers may feel pressured to sign an unconditional contract.

 Lack of sufficient finances

 When deciding whether to proceed with an unconditional contract offer, buyers should ensure that they have the requisite funds needed to complete the settlement, whether through personal finance or loan approval.
+You should always speak to your banker or broker for financial advice and to obtain a pre-approval.

 Issues with the property

-This means that buyers will have to go through with the settlement regardless of the state of the property.
+If you do not thoroughly inspect the property and obtain a building & pest inspection, you will have to go through with the settlement regardless of the state of the property.

 Can a buyer pull out of an unconditional contract?